sujaypillai/alfrescodevcon2019/chapters/webapps.md

 ### 2.3.4 Push your image
 Now that you've created and tested your image, you can push it to [Docker Hub](https://hub.docker.com).

-First you have to login to your Docker Cloud account, to do that:
+First you have to login to your Docker Hub account, to do that:

 ```bash
 docker login